ichard26/ichard26.github.io/content/about.md

 ---
 title: Hey, you've found a flower lover!
 description: "Short version: I'm Richard aka ichard26 (he/they).
 I'm a hobby Python\
-  \ developer; co-maintainer of psf/black and pypa/bandersnatch.
+  \ developer who co-maintains Black and pypa/bandersnatch.
 Staff at Python Discord."
 layout: single
 showReadingTime: false
-modified: 2022-02-05
+modified: 2023-01-03
 ---

-Hello, I'm Richard aka "ichard26" - pronouns are he/they.
+Hello!
+I'm Richard.
+I go by `ichard26` on the internet[^1].
+My pronouns are he/they.

-You might know me if you frequent the Python formatter/linter space as I co-maintain the incredibly popular [psf/black][black] project.
-I also co-maintain [pypa/bandersnatch][bandersnatch].
-My main area of focus is usually maintenance and devops work so developer experience, CI, issue triage, and PR review are my main duties -- although I'm a documentation nerd as well.
-I'm also staff on the [Python Discord server][discord-python].
+You may know me if you frequent the Python code quality space as I co-maintain your friendly code formatter, [Black]!
+I also co-maintain [bandersnatch].
+As maintainer, I like to focus on maintenance, documentation, and PR review.
+On top of that, I'm also staff on the [Python Discord server][discord-python] and *trying* to contribute to [mypyc]...

-I'm mostly a Python developer, but I have done some webdev and a little bit of C. My projects are typically of the tooling (just look above) or language dev nature (I have this unreasonable persisent desire to write parsers).
-When I'm not doing development work, I like to take photographs, go for walks .. or both at the same time 📷
+I'm a hobby Python developer, but I dabble in C and front-end web development from time to time.
+Project-wise, tooling and language dev projects are my favourite.
+When I'm not doing development work, I like to take photographs, go for walks .. or both at the same time! 📷

-## Projects
+This website exists as a place to put my programming and OSS ramblings.
+I'm not quite sure what exactly I'll write about it, but hey y'all can watch me as I learn this blogging thing.

+Anyhow, have a wonderful day! ✿

+## Open Source Software (OSS)

+While I do work on a personal project occasionally, I primarily contribute to open source projects.
+The projects I'm proud to have contributed to are:

 [black] _co-maintainer_ _2020 - present_
-: Black is most popular Python autoformatter known for its uncomprising code style.
+: Black is most popular Python autoformatter.
+It's known for its *uncomprising code style*.
 I've been a co-maintainer, handling all aspects of development and maintenance since 2021.

 [bandersnatch] _co-maintainer_ _2021 - present_
 : A simple mirror tool generating a PEP 503 compliant index ready to be served on your static web server of choice!

 [diff-shades] _creator_ _2021 - present_
-: Development tool used to gauge the impact of code style changes in Black across OSS code.
+: A development tool used to gauge the impact of code style changes in Black across OSS code.
 Inspired by [mypy-primer] which was inspired by [black-primer].

 [next-pr-number] _creator_ _2021 - present_